-Part II of Annex 2 contains a summary of the other administrative amendments that the Board of Directors is proposing to make to the Company's Articles of Association to address the enactment of the Companies Act 2014.
-Some of these amendments are for the purposes of addressing inconsistencies between the existing Articles of Association and the provisions of the Companies Act 2014.
-Other amendments are made to update legislative references in keeping with the equivalent provisions of the Companies Act 2014.
+Part II of Annex 2 contains a summary of the other administrative amendments that the Board of Directors is proposing to make to the Company's Articles of Association.
+The majority of these amendments are for the purposes of addressing inconsistencies between the existing Articles of Association and the provisions of the Companies Act 2014.
+Other amendments are made to update legislative references in keeping with the equivalent provisions of the Companies Act 2014 or to make other clarificatory changes.

 A copy of the Articles of Association, in the form proposed to be amended by the following special resolution, and which captures the above two categories of proposed changes, is attached to this proxy statement, as Annex 1.
-While the tables contained in Parts I and II of Annex 2 are intended to be useful summaries, they are not complete, and therefore, we urge you to consider the full text of the amended Memorandum and Articles of Association contained Annex 1 before you cast your vote.
+While the tables contained in Parts I and II of Annex 2 are intended to be useful summaries, they are not complete, and therefore, we urge you to consider the full text of the amended Memorandum and Articles of Association contained in Annex 1 before you cast your vote.

-The affirmative vote of at least 75% of the issued ordinary shares entitled to vote and be represented at the Annual Meeting in person or by proxy will be required to approve the amendment of the Company's Articles of Association.
-In addition, the adoption of Proposal 5 is subject to and conditioned upon shareholder approval of Proposal 4.
+At least 75% of the votes cast, in person or by proxy, at the Annual Meeting will be required to approve the amendment of the Company's Articles of Association.
+In addition, adoption of Proposal 6 is subject to and conditioned upon shareholder approval of Proposal 5.